- Why Grad Studies at SFU?

 During the course of my program at SFU, I was a recipient of the BCAA Environmental Studies in Transportation Award.
 I was also a recipient of the MITACS Research Training Award.
 I have been awarded the Chemistry Graduate fellowship on 3 occasions.
-I am also a recipient of the NSERC Vanier Canada Graduate Scholarship.
+I am also a recipient of the NSERC Vanier Canada Graduate Scholarship, NSERC Research Award and the Michael Smith Foreign Study Supplement (CGS-MSFSS) Award.
 These awards have helped significantly in ensuring that I focus squarely on my research and not be distracted by the extra difficulty of balancing teaching responsibilities with research and classes.

 HOW WOULD YOU DESCRIBE YOUR PROGRAM/POSTDOC POSITION TO SOMEONE STILL SEARCHING FOR A PROGRAM OR POSTDOC POSITION?